PROJECT #227

 Meet Reyna

-Posoli residents are motivated after hearing stories of completed projects in nearby villages.
-Take Reyna, age 62, who grew up carrying water home on her head or hip.
-“The water was dirty, and we had to strain or filter it to be able to drink it,” says Reyna.
-“It gave us stomach problems and diarrhea, especially in the children.”
-Due to the lack of water at home, residents could not clean their homes regularly, and they washed their laundry in the river.
+Posoli resident, Reyna, who is now 62, grew up carrying water home on her head or hip.
+“The water was dirty, and we had to strain or filter it to be able to drink it,” Reyna said.
+“It gave us stomach problems and diarrhea, especially the children.”
+Due to the lack of water at home, residents like Reyna could not clean their homes regularly and they washed their laundry in the river.
 “My situation worsened when my knee started to hurt a lot.
 The doctor diagnosed me with osteoporosis,” shares the mother of eight.
 Reyna’s community partnered with El Porvenir to provide accessible, safe, consumable water.
 “Our lives have changed forever.
 Having water at home allows us to live healthier, have time for other activities, and of course, have a break from carrying water,” said Reyna with a smile.
-Your donations will help bring clean water—and smiles—to the people of Posolí.

 Thank you for making this possible!